 The most you are required to pay for covered medical expenses out of your own pocket in a plan year.
-When you reach the plan's out-of-pocket maximum, the plan pays 100 percent of any eligible expenses for the rest of the plan year.
-The out-of-pocket maximum includes the deductible, any medical copays (if applicable), and medical coinsurance.
+When you reach the plan's out-of-pocket maximum, the plan pays 100% of any eligible expenses for the rest of the plan year (Jan.
+1 - Dec.
+31).
+The out-of- pocket maximum includes the deductible, any medical copays (if applicable), and medical coinsurance.